Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Betting Trends

-- Alabama has put together a 21-15-0 ATS record so far this year.
+- The Crimson Tide and their opponents have combined to hit the over 16 out of 36 times this season.

-- In the Crimson Tide's 36 games this season, the combined scoring has gone over the point total 16 times.
+- San Diego State has compiled a 17-16-1 ATS record so far this year.

-- San Diego State has won 17 games against the spread this season, while failing to cover or pushing 17 times.
+- So far this season, 14 out of the Aztecs' 34 games with an over/under have hit the over.

 Alabama Futures Odds